grassroot72/SMAMP/README.md

 This is a PoC(Prove of Concept) project to show that microservices can be achieved using ZeroMQ's Majordomo Pattern.

 ## Background Knowledge about the Majordomo Pattern of ZeroMQ

-Before starting to introduce Majordomo Pattern, let's see what ZeroMQ does.
+Before starting to introduce Majordomo Pattern, let's see what ZeroMQ can do.

 ZeroMQ is a messaging library, which allows you to design a complex communication system without much effort.